-Have you ever accepted a new job only to realize soon after that the position, the location or even the company, wasn’t the right fit?
-Or, perhaps, you said yes to a job offer because it seemed like the sensible thing to do, rather than something you felt passionate about, and now you’re regretting it?
+Have you accepted a new job only to realize before you start that the position, the location or even the company was a mistake?
+Or, have you said yes to a job offer because it seemed like the sensible thing to do, rather than something you felt passionate about, and now you’re regretting it?

-If you’re currently rethinking your acceptance of a job offer, there are some things you can do to exit the deal tactfully without having to face any serious repercussions:
+First off, there are some things you can do to exit the deal without having to face any serious repercussions.

-If you have already accepted an offer of employment and signed a contract for the role, you need to read through the entire document with care.
+If you have signed a contract for the role, you need to read through the entire document with care.
 Look for any stipulations about rescinding your acceptance or giving a specified amount of notice should you change your mind.

 Most contracts won’t have any specific clauses about this sort of thing and generally focus on salary levels, confidentiality clauses and responsibilities.
-However, while it is likely there won’t be any legal repercussions if you change your mind, it might be pertinent to get some advice from a lawyer or expert before accepting a job offer.
+However, while it is likely there won’t be any legal repercussions if you change your mind, it might be pertinent to get some advice from a lawyer or expert.

-If you decide to decline a job offer, you need to be 100 percent sure about your decision.
-Next, it’s imperative that you let the recruiter and/or company representatives know right away.
+It’s imperative that you let the recruiter or hiring manager know right away.
 Do not damage your reputation by ghosting the employer.

-If only a few days have passed since you accepted the job, you may think you needn’t rush to provide an update, but it’s critical to do so, as the employer has already invested time and money in the hiring process.
+If only a few days have passed since you accepted the job, you may think you don't need to rush to provide an update, but it’s critical to do so, as the employer has already invested time and money in the hiring process.

 Be polite at all times

-The best way to come out of an awkward situation, such as reneging on an acceptance of a job offer, is to make sure all your interactions with the recruiter or employer are polite.
-Call them to communicate your decision and apologize personally, rather than sending an email or text message.
+The best way to come out of an awkward situation, such as changing your mind on a job offer, is to make sure all your interactions with the recruiter or employer are courteous.

-Don’t use any reasons for the second thoughts that could come across as reflecting negatively on the company involved.
+Stay positive, and avoid any language that may be construed as unappreciative or reflect negatively on the company involved.
 Stick to concise – but honest – explanations, such as no longer being able to make a move due to family commitments, or receiving a better compensation package for an unexpected, higher-level position elsewhere that you feel obliged to take.

-It is also helpful to list some of the positive factors of the position and the company, and to mention your appreciation for the people you met during the selection process.
+It is also helpful to mention your appreciation for the people you met during the selection process.
 You never know when you might come in contact with them again.

-So, before accepting a job offer is exciting, and sometimes it is easy to miss or overlook important factors that become more apparent after further reflection.
-But it’s important to take time and carefully consider if the position is truly good for you.
-If you spend time digesting all of the information to fully understand what the position entails, you are able to make an informed decision to accept or decline.
+Receiving a job offer is exciting, and sometimes it is easy to miss or overlook important factors that become more apparent after further reflection.
+But it’s important to carefully consider if the position is truly good for you before accepting a job offer.
+If you spend time digesting all of the information to fully understand what the position entails, you will be able to make an informed decision before you say yes.